 The colder nights are closing in, it’s time to batten down the hatches and start cooking that comfort food.
 Over the Summer (yep, that did happen) it was all about delicious salads, whereas now that the seasons have shifted, the leaves are falling and the winter coats are making an appearance, there’s the need for warmer, tummy filling food.
 I do love a curry, especially if I’m feeling run down with a cold as the added ginger, garlic and spice make me feel like I’m helping kill any germs.
 I made this dish for the first time a few weeks ago.
 It’s a super quick,mid week meal to make.
 It’s a good ‘left-overs’ dish if you’ve cooked a chicken and got a few random veggies in the fridge that need eating, and the added bonus is if you use one of those packets of microwavable rice, you can have this on the table in about 30 minutes.
 Winner, winner, chicken dinner 😉

 I’ve written on here about my cooking habits and how I try to eat healthily (as much as humanly possible) Something the Mr & I had got into quite a bad habit of doing, was buying and eating chocolate bars mid week after dinner (damn you Freddo bars & Dairy fruit & nut) After our holiday to Cornwall we decided to have a bit of an overhaul and I’ve started to try and bake something every week or so, so that we’ve got a treat at home rather than feeling the need to go out and buy sugar loaded crap.
 At least if I make something, I know exactly what’s gone into it, right?
 Now these badboys are a real treat.
 Something to make once in a while and enjoy with ice-cream, yum.
 The addition of the honeycomb is something my husband asked me to add in, and I have to say it’s a match made in heaven.
 It adds a bit of crunch and erm, goo (did I just use that word?!) all at the same time.
-I promise you that these chocolate brownies are THE best homemade brownies you’ll ever try.
-Am I convincing you?
-Good.
+I promise you that these chocolate brownies are worth a try.